-Ambani bomb scare: Sachin Vaze files anticipatory bail plea in Mansukh Hiren death case
+Ambani bomb scare: Court rejects bail plea of Mumbai police officer accused in Mansukh Hiran’s death

+The NIA also summoned the police officer, Sachin Vaze, to its office for questioning in relation to a bomb scare at Mukesh Ambani’s residence.

-Sachin Vaze, a senior police officer of the Mumbai Police’s Crime Branch, filed an anticipatory bail in Thane sessions court on Friday, the Hindustan Times reported.
-Vaze has been accused of the alleged murder of Mumbai-based automobile parts dealer Mansukh Hiren.
+A Thane court on Saturday rejected the interim bail plea of Sachin Vaze, a senior police officer of the Mumbai Police’s Crime Branch, reported NDTV.
+Vaze is an accused in the death of Mumbai-based automobile parts dealer Mansukh Hiran.

+The court refused to grant relief to Vaze, observing that Hiran was found to have spent time with the police officer on February 27 and February 28.
+Hiran’s body was discovered on March 5.

+“The custodial interrogation of [the] applicant is necessary,” the court said.
+It added that that the say of anti-terrorism squad’s investigating officer is needed and hearing for the same will take place on March 19.

-Hiren was the reported owner of an SUV that was found with explosives outside Reliance Industries chairperson Mukesh Ambani’s residence in Mumbai on February 25.
-He was found dead near Mumbai on March 5.
+Meanwhile, the National Investigation Agency summoned Vaze to its office on Saturday in connection with the case involving an SUV found with explosives outside Reliance Industries chairperson Mukesh Ambani’s residence in Mumbai on February 25.
+Hiran was the reported owner of the car.

-The Thane sessions court posted the plea for hearing on March 19, and directed the investigating officer in the case to file his response in an affidavit, PTI reported.
+Vaze had filed an anticipatory bail in Thane sessions court on Friday, the Hindustan Times reported.

-Vaze, who was the Mumbai Police Crime Branch’s assistant police inspector, has been transferred to the Citizen Facilitation Centre unit till the investigation into the death of Hiren is completed.
+The police officer, who was the Mumbai Police Crime Branch’s assistant police inspector, has been transferred to the Citizen Facilitation Centre unit till the investigation into the death of Hiran is completed.
 Earlier, Vaze was the investigating officer in the bomb scare case before Assistant Commissioner of Police Nitin Alakhnure replaced him.

-In her statement to the Maharashtra Anti-Terrorism Squad, Hiren’s wife, Vimla Hiren alleged that her husband was murdered and that Vaze was involved.
+In her statement to the Maharashtra Anti-Terrorism Squad, Hiran’s wife, Vimla Hiran alleged that her husband was murdered and that Vaze was involved.
 She also claimed that Vaze had asked her husband to get arrested in the case, and promised to bail him out in a few days.

 The case so far